iotaledger/wallet.rs/specs/wallet-ENGINEERING-SPEC-0000.md

 ## Considerations

 *   The structure of some interfaces are not final and may be changed.
-For example, some of the properties in the [Transaction](#transaction) structure will be different with the introduction of Chrysalis.
+For example, some of the properties in the [Transaction](#transaction) structure will be different with the introduction of Chrysalis;
-*   Methods of some interfaces e.g., [Tag](#tag), [Timestamp](#timestamp), [Value](#value) and [SignatureMessageFragment](#signaturemessagefragment) may be offered as separate helper methods instead of embedding them in the [Transaction](#transaction) interface.
+*   Methods of some interfaces e.g., [Tag](#tag), [Timestamp](#timestamp), [Value](#value) and [SignatureMessageFragment](#signaturemessagefragment) may be offered as separate helper methods instead of embedding them in the [Transaction](#transaction) interface;
 *   Seeds should be stored and managed separately in a secure enclave and should never leave the secure environment.
-Secure enclaves include software enclaves such as IOTA’s Rust-based Stronghold library or hardware enclaves such as a Ledger Nano.
+Secure enclaves include software enclaves such as IOTA’s rust-based Stronghold library or hardware enclaves such as a Ledger Nano;
 *   The secure enclave should have the ability to generate addresses and sign transactions upon receipt of a message, and return the output in a message.
 If the secure enclave is provided with a pre-generated seed, the sender process should immediately remove the seed traces from memory.

 ## Naming Conventions